-Part II: Worksheet-Based Analysis
+Part I: Worksheet-Based Analysis

-Read the following three passage, carefully, attending to the specific word choice.
+Read the following three essays, carefully, attending to the specific word choice.
 Read with a pencil to underline, circle, annotate, and otherwise mark passages that indicate your interaction with them.
 Ask yourself-what gives this reading voice?
 Try to find examples of word choice and selection that are unique to this piece of writing.

-Complete a "Reading Sheet" for each of the three selections.
-The "Tone Word Cheat Sheet" is there to help focus your thinking about what the tone could be.
+Complete a "Reading Sheet" for each of the five selections.
+The "Tone Word Cheat Sheet" is there to help focus your thinking about how to identify the tone.